 Dealing With Unregulated Persons

-You are strongly encouraged to deal only with persons who are regulated by the Monetary Authority of Singapore (MAS).
-MAS' regulatory framework ensures that only competent and professional persons may provide financial services.
+You are strongly encouraged to deal only with persons who are regulated by the Monetary Authority of Singapore (MAS) as MAS has requirements on the competence and professionalism of financial institutions' representatives.

 If you choose to deal with unregulated persons (including those based overseas), you will forgo the protection given under MAS' regulations.